Magicka 2: Reception

 Magicka 2 received mixed reviews from critics upon release.
 On Metacritic, the game holds score of 69/100 for the PC version based on 37 reviews, and 72/100 based on 18 reviews for the PlayStation 4 version.

-IGN awarded the game a score of 7.7 out of 10, saying "Though it may occasionally test your patience, Magicka 2's charm and depth make it a really fun co-op experience".
-PCGamesN awarded it 6 out of 10, saying " At the moment it’s functional, sometimes fun, but only something that should really be considered if you’ve got three chums who are guaranteed to play with you.".
-GameSpot awarded it 7 out of 10, saying "Put Magicka 2 next to its 2011 predecessor and you’ve got a before-and-after comparison straight out of a weight-loss advertising campaign."
+IGN awarded the game a score of 7.7 out of 10, saying "Though it may occasionally test your patience, Magicka 2s charm and depth make it a really fun co-op experience".
+PCGamesN awarded it 6 out of 10, saying "At the moment it's functional, sometimes fun, but only something that should really be considered if you've got three chums who are guaranteed to play with you.".
+GameSpot awarded it 7 out of 10, saying "Put Magicka 2 next to its 2011 predecessor and you've got a before-and-after comparison straight out of a weight-loss advertising campaign."